Azure/azure-powershell/src/ResourceManager/OperationalInsights/Commands.OperationalInsights/help/Set-AzOperationalInsightsWorkspace.md

 ### ByName (Default)
 ```
-Set-AzureRmOperationalInsightsWorkspace [-ResourceGroupName] <String> [-Name] <String> [[-Sku] <String>]
+Set-AzOperationalInsightsWorkspace [-ResourceGroupName] <String> [-Name] <String> [[-Sku] <String>]
  [[-Tag] <Hashtable>] [-RetentionInDays <Int32>] [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ### ByObject
 ```
-Set-AzureRmOperationalInsightsWorkspace [-Workspace] <PSWorkspace> [[-Sku] <String>] [[-Tag] <Hashtable>]
+Set-AzOperationalInsightsWorkspace [-Workspace] <PSWorkspace> [[-Sku] <String>] [[-Tag] <Hashtable>]
  [-RetentionInDays <Int32>] [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmOperationalInsightsWorkspace** cmdlet changes the configuration of a workspace.
+The **Set-AzOperationalInsightsWorkspace** cmdlet changes the configuration of a workspace.

 ## EXAMPLES

 ### Example 1: Modify a workspace by name
 ```
-PS C:\>Set-AzureRmOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace" -Sku Standard -Tags @{ "Department" = "IT" }
+PS C:\>Set-AzOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace" -Sku Standard -Tags @{ "Department" = "IT" }
 ```

 This command modifies the SKU and tags of the workspace named MyWorkspace in the resource group named ContosoResourceGroup.

 ### Example 2: Update a workspace by using the pipeline
 ```
-PS C:\>Get-AzureRmOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace" | Set-AzureRmOperationalInsightsWorkspace -Sku "Premium"
+PS C:\>Get-AzOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace" | Set-AzOperationalInsightsWorkspace -Sku "Premium"
 ```

-This command uses the Get-AzureRmOperationalInsightsWorkspace cmdlet to get the workspace named MyWorkSpace, and then passes it to the **Set-AzureRmOperationalInsightsWorkspace** cmdlet by using the pipeline operator to set the SKU to Premium.
+This command uses the Get-AzOperationalInsightsWorkspace cmdlet to get the workspace named MyWorkSpace, and then passes it to the **Set-AzOperationalInsightsWorkspace** cmdlet by using the pipeline operator to set the SKU to Premium.

 ## PARAMETERS